Lonicera involucrata: Ecology

+Conservation

+While its conservation status is considered to be secure through most of its range, black twinberry is considered vulnerable in Alaska, Manitoba, and Colorado and critically imperiled in Wisconsin.

+Toxicity

+The berries are probably inedible by, and possibly poisonous to, humans despite sometimes being reported otherwise.
+Pacific Northwest Coast indigenous groups referred to them as 'monster food' and 'crow berry' for this reason.

+Uses

 It is often used as an ornamental plant.
-It is resistant to air pollution, and can be kept in a large garden.
-The berries may be edible or very unpalatable, or even poisonous- Pacific Northwest Coast indigenous groups referred to them as 'monster food' and 'crow berry' for this reason.
+It is resistant to air pollution and can be kept in a large garden.
 It is commonly used in restoration applications throughout its native range, especially in riparian zones for stream bank stabilization.

 Native American groups such as the Quileute, Kwakwaka’wakw, and Haida made use of the plant in various ways.
 The berries were used to make black pigment and hair dye, and the bark, berries and leaves were made into poultices and teas.
 The bark was used along with willow bark to weave clothing.